 Czerny Op 299 #11, 3 Versions

-Practicing stepwise broken thirds has always seemed uniquely valuable to me for gaining independance of the fingers and preparing for scales in thirds.
-The typical 6-note figure of stepwise broken 3rds (using 5 fingers equally) has built-in euphony, and when the melody line moves through different harmonies the effect is very pleasing, especially at speed–Scarlatti exploited this device notably.
+Practicing stepwise broken thirds has always seemed uniquely valuable to me for gaining independence of the fingers and preparing for scales in thirds.
+Moreover the typical 6-note figure of stepwise broken 3rds (using 5 fingers equally) has built-in euphony, and when the melody line moves through different harmonies the effect is very pleasing, especially at speed–Scarlatti exploited this device notably.

-For most of his smaller-scale piano studies Czerny favors a ternary structure, with a repeated A section followed by a developed B section in the dominant and finishing with a repeat of the A section ending in the tonic.
-Czerny usually develops his material more elaborately than this simple scheme (AABA): his B section will present sequences and pedal points; his recapitulation of A will involve considerable variation; and he'll tag on a coda.
-But you can take shortcuts with these studies if you’re in a hurry for finished repertory by eliminating these elaborations, and that’s what I’ve done with my 1st version.
+For most of his studies Czerny favors a ternary structure, with a repeated A section followed by a developed B section in the dominant and finishing with a repeat of the A section ending in the tonic.
+His B sections will present sequences and pedal points and his recapitulations will involve considerable variation, and he usually tags on a coda.
+You can take shortcuts with these studies if you’re in a hurry for finished repertory by eliminating these elaborations.

-This is a performance of my shortcut arrangement of #11, for which I supply a score.
+This is my performance of my shortcut arrangement of #11, for which I supply a score.

-I always try to get double use out of Czerny studies in compound meters (6/8, 12/8), playing them in both their original meters and in new meters with a change of accent.
-This is easily done with #11: the 12/8 meter can be re-accented with each RH sextuplet projected as two triplets.
+I always try to get double use out of studies in compound meters, playing them in both their original meters and in new meters with a change of accent.
+This is easily done with #11: the 12/8 meter is re-accented with each RH sextuplet projected as two triplets.
 But you have to be careful to supply a LH accompaniment that keeps the duple meter very strong against the potential ambiguity of the RH.